Leandromaro/Java-Design-Patterns/README.md

   - The object properties can be divided into intrinsic and extrinsic properties, extrinsic properties of an Object should be defined by the client program.

 __It’s very important that the flyweight objects are immutable: any operation on the state must be performed by the factory.__

+## Facade
+According to GoF Facade design pattern is:

+> Provide a unified interface to a set of interfaces in a subsystem.
+Facade Pattern defines a higher-level interface that makes the subsystem easier to use.

 ## References
 This guide has taken some examples from: